JosephParish/Coding-Projects/README.md

 Semester 1:

-  1. FibbonacciNim game (Java basics) - A simple Java game where players take coins from piles and the person to take the last coin wins
+  1. FibbonacciNim game (Java basics) - A simple Java game where players take coins from piles and the person to take the last coin wins.
-  2. Planetary model (OOP) - A OOP Java planetary model
+  2. Planetary model (OOP) - A OOP Java planetary model.

 Semester 2:

-  3. Library system (OOP) - A OOP Java book storage/organisation system
+  3. Library system (OOP) - A OOP Java book storage/organisation system.
   4. Parcel delivery system (pre-exsisting code base, OOP) - Organising parcels on a network and managing their delivery on a pre-exsisting (and incomplete) code base.
-  5. Machine Learning for Wine Analysis (Python, Jupyter, Pandas, ML) - Created a ML model to predict where a wine came from based on its compositional data
+  5. Machine Learning for Wine Analysis (Python, Jupyter, Pandas, ML) - Created a ML model to predict where a wine came from based on its compositional data.

 Personal: